tweag/cooked-validators/doc/BALANCING.md

 ## Options piloting balancing

+There are various options piloting transaction generation that are related to balancing.
+Here is an overview of those options with the semantics of their various constructors, alongside their default value.

-### Balancing policy -- Whether to balance or not, and with which wallet.
+### Balancing policy

+Whether to automatically balance a skeleton or not, and which wallet to use as a balancing wallet.

 ``` haskell
 data BalancingPolicy